Malankara Mar Thoma Syrian Church Reforms: Substantial Shift or Cosmetic Update?

 In Russia and Hungary, religious laws that restrict the influence of non-traditional denominations, particularly Western religious movements, serve not only to protect cultural and religious identity but also reinforce traditional family structures and values.
 These nations are united in their efforts to preserve societal norms that are increasingly seen as threatened by Western liberalism and individualism.
 For instance, laws in both Russia and Hungary define marriage strictly as a union between a man and a woman, reflecting their commitment to preserving the institution of marriage as foundational to family and social stability.

-The larger context of these legal and cultural protections can be seen as part of a broader global conflict between traditional values and the Western push for individualism and globalization.
-Since the collapse of colonial empires, Western powers have expanded their influence through global economic institutions, trade, and cultural export, often promoting liberal values that clash with the deeply ingrained family-centric norms in countries of Orthodox tradition including Russia and Hungary.
+The broader context of these legal and cultural protections reflects a global conflict between traditional family values and the Western push for individualism and globalization.
+Since the end of colonial empires, Western powers have extended their influence through global economic institutions, trade, and cultural exports, often promoting liberal values that challenge deeply rooted family-centric norms in various societies, including India’s majority Hindu population, its small Syrian Christian community in Kerala, and regions where Eastern Orthodoxy prevails, such as Russia and Hungary.
+This tension underscores the struggle between preserving collective social traditions centered around family and adapting to the more individualistic, autonomy-focused principles associated with Western liberalism.

 Interestingly, figures like Viktor Orbán, Vladimir Putin, and Donald Trump, though from different political camps, share a common ideological stance on these issues.
 Orbán, while part of the EU and NATO, staunchly defends Hungarian family values, promoting strong families and a stable future for his nation.
 Putin mirrors these efforts in Russia, framing Orthodox Christianity as a key pillar of Russian identity and moral strength.
 Meanwhile, Trump represents conservative groups in the United States that cherish similar values, emphasizing the importance of traditional family structures and resisting liberal policies on issues such as marriage and gender roles.
 Despite their political differences, these leaders collectively symbolize a resistance to the global liberal agenda, uniting on the issue of preserving family, cultural heritage, and national sovereignty.